fhswf/MLPro/doc/rtd/content/rl/env/pool/doublependulum.rst

 .. note::
  MLPro provides two implementations of Double Pendulum environment named DoublePendulumS4 and DoublePendulumS7.
     + The DoublePendulumS4 environment is a basic implementation with four dimensional state space including angles and angular velocities of both the poles.
     + The static 7 dimensional implementation of Double Pendulum environment in MLProis a seven dimensional state space with derived angular acceleration values and input torque.
-MLPro also provides a default reward strategy based on normalized state space and :ref:`Euclidean Distances <Howto BF 003>` of the states.
+MLPro also provides a default reward strategy based on normalized state space and Euclidean Distances of the states.

 The double pendulum environment can be imported via: